Grade 8 Language

 - Various household items to complete offline activities

-By weaving together the four strands of language (oral communication, reading, writing, and media literacy) throughout each unit and course, students develop a strong understanding of the English language.
+By weaving together the four strands of language (literacy connections and applications, foundations of language, comprehension, and composition) throughout each unit and course, students develop a strong understanding of the English language.
 Through the interconnected skills of reading, writing, speaking, listening, viewing, and representing, they will analyse a mixture of literary texts and informational texts, and learn to create and analyse their own versions of these as their knowledge of the writing process increases.
 A strong emphasis is placed on building mastery of the basics through phonics, word recognition, building vocabulary, spelling, grammar, and punctuation.
 Students are also constantly encouraged to think critically about what they are reading, leading to improved research skills and better understanding of internet safety.
 Students are engaged in the content using bespoke storylines, videos, graphics, audio clips, and interactives which are assessed in a variety of online, offline, and blended ways.
 Every page in the Language courses builds a foundation of literary skills and strategies that students will use throughout the elementary grades.

 The course relies on the assistance of a learning coach who supports young students as they move through the content.
 The learning coach will be involved in facilitating technical aspects of the course and in participating in discussion-based activities to assist students in developing communication skills.